360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Introduction

 To reconstruct the structural details, existing methods~\cite{Wang2020BiFuseM3, Jiang2021UniFuseUF,li2022omnifusion,Ai2023HRDFuseM3,Zioulis2018OmniDepthDD,ReyArea2021360MonoDepthH3,Tateno2018DistortionAwareCF,zhuang2021acdnet,peng2023high} leverage high-resolution (HR) ODIs as inputs with the supervision of HR depth ground truth (GT) maps.
 For instance, using the HR ODIs and paired HR depth GT maps, OmniDepth~\cite{Zioulis2018OmniDepthDD} employs the encoder-decoder architecture to predict HR depth maps, as shown in Fig.~\ref{fig:comp}(a).
-However, obtaining HR depth GT maps may be arduous and expensive.
-This is because \textbf{1)} omnidirectional depth maps are typically stitched from a series of perspective depth maps captured by pinhole cameras, with a tedious post-processing process~\cite{chang2017matterport3d}; and \textbf{2)} omnidirectional datasets captured with high-precision LiDAR are not yet publicly available due to the difficulty in calibrating $360^{\circ}$ cameras and LiDARs.
+However, in practice, taking HR ODI as input is undesired by resource-constrained devices.
+Take virtual reality (VR) as an example, the headsets often have limited bandwidth for transmission and limited computational resources~\cite{mangiante2017vr}.
+Processing HR ODIs in the headsets might cause high latency due to limited bandwidth~\cite{mangiante2017vr}.
+In addition, obtaining HR depth maps is arduous and expensive~\cite{Sun2021LearningSS}.
+This is because depth sensors, such as LiDARs, often capture sparse depths with low resolution~\cite{geiger2012we}.
+Also, increasing the lens of LiDARs is far more expensive than obtaining HR ODI~\cite{li2020lidar}.

-In this paper, we explore for the first time to estimate the HR depth map directly from an LR ODI, when no HR depth GT map is available (See Fig~\ref{fig:comp}(b)).
+\textbf{Motivation.} In this paper, \textit{we explore for the first time to estimate the HR depth map directly from an LR ODI, when no HR depth GT map is available} (See Fig~\ref{fig:comp}(b)).
 Without the supervision of HR depth GT maps, the fine scene structural details can scarcely be recovered in the HR depth predictions.
-Therefore, to explore valuable supplementary supervision that can facilitate HR depth estimation, \textit{our key idea is to learn and transfer scene structural knowledge from the readily available HR image modality and the corresponding LR depth maps to achieve the goal of HR depth estimation without causing extra inference cost}.
-This is inspired by the fact that \textbf{1)} HR ODIs are easier to be captured, making it possible to collect large-scale LR-HR ODI pairs and thus achieve the ODI super-resolution (SR) task~\cite{Deng2021LAUNetLA,Yoon2021SphereSR3I}; \textbf{2)} an ODI and its corresponding depth map are photometric and geometric representations of the same scene, respectively~\cite{Sun2021LearningSS}.
-This implies that both representations share the common scene structural knowledge, such as edges~\cite{liu2018depth}.
+Therefore, to explore valuable supplementary supervision that can facilitate HR depth estimation, \textit{our key idea is to learn and transfer scene structural knowledge from the HR image modality and the corresponding LR depth maps to achieve the goal of HR depth estimation without causing extra inference cost}.
+This is inspired by the fact that \textbf{1)} there exists publicly available large-scale LR-HR paired image datasets and thus achieve the super-resolution (SR) task~\cite{Deng2021LAUNetLA, Yoon2021SphereSR3I,zhang2022heat, zhang2022curvature, zhang2022fluid}; \textbf{2)} an ODI and its corresponding depth map are photometric and geometric representations of the same scene, respectively~\cite{Sun2021LearningSS}.
+This implies that both representations share the common scene structural knowledge, such as edges.